nazmulidris/exoplayer_learning/README.md

 `<uses-permission android:name="android.permission.INTERNET" />`

-You must also prepare the player, which tells it to start loading the data (and it might have to buffer this data over the network).
-You also have to set a flag `playWhenReady`.
+You must also prepare the player, which tells it to start loading the data (and it might have to buffer some of this data over the network before it can start playback.
+You also have to set a flag `playWhenReady`, which is how you tell ExoPlayer to play or pause.
-`false` means pause, and `true` means start playback (after enough content has been buffered).
-This is how you invoke the `play` and `pause` functions on ExoPlayer.

 ```
-playWhenReady = true  -> play
+playWhenReady = true  -> play (start playback after enough content is buffered)
 playWhenReady = false -> pause
 ```